-Based on MAS, the Government issued Savings Bonds to provide a type of long-term savings that can offer safer returns.
-It is ideal for Singaporeans who are wanting to save for the long-term.
+Based on MAS, Government issued Savings Bonds provide a type of long-term savings that can offer safer returns.
+It is ideal for Singaporeans who are wanting to save for the long term.
 Also, take note that the more you save, the higher your returns are.

 This type of investment complements the existing CPF system and other savings or investment options.